ParsBench/ParsBench/docs/index.md

 I was trying to fine-tune an open-source LLM for the Persian language.
 I needed some evaluation to test the performance and utility of my LLM.
 It leads me to research and find [this paper](https://arxiv.org/abs/2404.02403).
 It's great work that they prepared some datasets and evaluation methods to test on ChatGPT.
 They even shared their code in this [repository](https://github.com/Ipouyall/Benchmarking_ChatGPT_for_Persian).

 So, I thought that I should build a handy framework that includes various tasks and datasets for evaluating LLMs based on the Persian language.
+I used some parts of their work (Datasets, Metrics, Basic prompt templates) in this library.

 ## Contributing